indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 ### The chariot can be stopped

+Camus wrote, "The struggle itself toward the heights is enough to fill a man’s heart."
+The struggle to reclaim our education, our curiosity, and our humanity is the same type of struggle, relentless, perhaps endless, but sacred.

-The chariot of capitalism still rolls forward, its wheels greased with greed of the few, its reins held by ignorance of the masses.
-But every soul that awakens, every child that questions is a hand pulling at those reins.
+The chariot of capitalism still rolls forward, its wheels greased with greed of the few, its reins held by ignorance of the masses & their perceived righteousness, while the horses push forward with blinders, regardless of their own will.
+But every soul that awakens, every person that questions is a horse questioning why it is bound to the chariot against its will.
-When enough hands pull, the chariot will stop.
+When enough horses stop, the chariot will stumble, & inevitably fall.

 In that silence, civilization will begin anew.